Districts of Ivory Coast: 2011 administrative subdivision changes

 Prior to September 2011, Ivory Coast's first-level administrative subdivisions were 19 regions.
 In 2011, the regions were reorganized into the 14 districts (12 regular districts and 2 autonomous districts).
-Then in 2021, all districts were made autonomous.
+In 2014, the districts were abolished except for the two autonomous districts of Abidjan and Yamoussoukro.
+Then in 2021 the former districts were reinstated as autonomous districts.
 The following is a summary of how the districts were constructed from the former regions: